Indian Springs uses FitFest to purchase new PE technology

 Once the student completes the workout and returns the monitor, student, teacher and parent can all see reports that detail the student’s heart rate during class.

 Schools given the opportunity to host FitFest events receive an event kit that includes 100 heart rate monitors, a computer loaded with IHT’s Spirit Heart Rate Monitor software to record the data, signage, numbered race bibs, with which they can craft a successful fundraiser.
 Everything is returned to IHT following the event.
-The kit also includes prizes from adidas and IHT for students who reach fundraising goals and more.
+The kit also includes prizes from IHT for students who reach fundraising goals and more.

 FitFest allows participating schools to craft their own fundraising experience based on their needs and what the community will respond to.
 IHT provides each school with parameters but leaves the final event decision in the hands of the local FitFest committee while remaining alongside to provide support as needed.